Cap'n Greywolf's Bonepile

 Graveyard Landing Graveyard Landing

-For the second segment on Saturday, the crew reunited to defend an island against an onslaught of undead pirates aiming to "resurrect" their executed leader (buried in the graveyard).
-The PCs set up a defense, setting up several cannons, and taking up defensive positions.
-The tower visible on the left was another piece from "Weapons and Warriors Pirate Battle Game."
-Most of the graveyard consists of pieces put together from Hirst Arts castings, plus a fence made of toothpicks and cardboard.
+The crew defends an island against an onslaught of undead pirates aiming to "resurrect" their executed leader (buried in the graveyard).
+The PCs set up their defenses, including several cannons.
+The tower is another piece form "Weapons and Warriors Pirate Battle Game."
 (6 Oct 2007.)

 Pirate Ducky Attack Pirate Ducky Attack